yongning0310/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to sort internships using any one of the company name, role, application status, deadline, start date or duration as the category and in either ascending or descending order.
+1. User requests to sort internships by any one of the company name, role, application status, deadline, start date or duration as the category, in either ascending or descending order.
 2. Flagship displays the same list of internships in the specified sorted order.

    Use case ends.